 Chincoteague Oyster Festival

 This one will sell out early, so don’t procrastinate.
-The menu includes clam chowder, raw oysters, steamed oysters, single fried Oysters, oyster fritters, and clam fritters.
+The menu usually includes clam chowder, raw oysters, steamed oysters, single fried oysters, oyster fritters, and clam fritters.
 No worries, there is a salad bar, too.
 Details.

 Mount Harmon Bull & Oyster Roast

 This one is held under a big tent on a gorgeous old plantation along the Upper Eastern Shore backroads west of Cecilton, Md.
 The manor house should be open for tours.
-There will be bluegrass music along with fried, roasted, and baked oysters.
-Details.
+There will be bluegrass music along with raw, fried, roasted, and baked oysters.
+Scroll down to the date here for details.

 The Island House Oyster Roast

 Tickets sell out in the blink of an eye for this annual roast in the storied “Little City by the Sea.”
 It benefits the Navy Seal Foundation.
-As of this writing, nothing has been announced for the 2022 event.
-If the roast is happening this year, info about ticket sales will probably go up here on the Island House Facebook page.
-Nothing was up there last I checked.
-Or the Island House phone is 757-787-4242.
+Here is the event on the Island House Facebook page.
+Don’t dawdle if tickets are still available–the event always sells out.

 The Brew and Oyster Brawl

 This one happens at the Tidewater Inn smack dab in the middle of the big town-wide Waterfowl Festival held annually in Easton, Md.
-Great local music and libations on top of the oysters and other Eastern Shore-inspired foods.
+Music and libations on top of the oysters and other Eastern Shore-inspired foods.
 Details.

 Cape Charles Historical Society Oyster Roast

 Traditionally held at the Cape Charles Museum on the Saturday after Thanksgiving, this one features fried chicken, chowder, and voluminous sides on top of the title attraction.
 Live music, too.
-Here is the event page, although last time I looked it had not yet been updated with 2022 info.
+Info here.

 The Cambridge Ice & Oyster Festival

-In addition to abundant oysters, this second annual event will have lots of ice sculptures, libations, and family-friendly touches.
-This Facebook page will have details as they develop.
+In addition to abundant oysters, this fun annual event will have lots of ice sculptures, libations, and family-friendly touches.
+Bundle up!
+Facebook event here.

 The Barrier Islands Center Oyster Roast

 Bundle up, as you’ll spend much of this February night outside under a tent, albeit a tent with heaters.
-Traditionally, it’s experts at local oyster houses who handle the roasting of wild seaside oysters and the steaming of clams here.
+Traditionally, the date is the last Saturday in February.
+Usually, it’s staff from local oyster houses who handle the roasting of wild seaside oysters and the steaming of clams here.
 Libations, music, auctions, etc. Fair warning: The event sells out quickly year in and year out, so pay attention to the dates tickets go on sale at this event info page.

 The Oyster Eat

-Since way back in 1937, the fire company in Georgetown, Del. has thrown an Oyster Eat party on the last Friday in February.
-Here is a little background, and that site is probably where details on the 2023 event will appear at some point.
+Since way back in the 1930s, the fire company in Georgetown, Del. has thrown an Oyster Eat party on the last Friday in February.
+Here is a little background, and that site is where details on the 2024 event will appear when the big day approaches.

 Snow Hill Oyster Roast

 An all-you-can-eat affair in which local chefs come up with oyster-based dishes.
-Live band, bottomless beer, etc. When they are ready to announce 2023 details, it will probably happen at this link.
+Live band, bottomless beer, etc. When they are ready to announce 2024 details, this is the page to visit–click on events.

-–Posted by Jim Duffy on Sept.
-21, 2022 for Secrets of the Eastern Shore/Whimbrel Creations LLC.
+–Posted by Jim Duffy in September 2022 and then updated in September 2023 for Secrets of the Eastern Shore/Whimbrel Creations LLC.
 Thank you very much for spending time on this page and wandering around this site.